-Are you bursting with impatience to be a participant (18 – 35 years) to make a hike full of original activities larded with a different themesauce, do you feel like being busy in a primitive way with an eyewink and do you want to explore Sweden?
+Are you bursting with impatience to be a participant (18 years and older) to make a hike full of original activities larded with a different themesauce, do you feel like being busy in a primitive way with an eyewink and do you want to explore Sweden?
 If you do, then Mission Possible Sweden is your ultimate holiday place!

 You will start and end in Groningen, Holland.

-You will hike with your personal belongings in a rucksack through the Värmland region.
-The programme is meant for Roverscouts, leaders and executives of Scouting and Guiding from 18 to (not older than) 35 years who would like to be active, but they don’t need a splendid physical condition.
-You will walk, bike or sail distances up to a maximum of eight hours of moving a day.
+You will hike with your personal belongings in a hiking backpack through the Värmland region.
+The programme is meant for Roverscouts, leaders and executives of Scouting and Guiding from 18 years and older who would like to be active, but they don’t need a splendid physical condition.
+You will walk, bike or sail distances up to a maximum of 8 hours of moving a day.

 In the morning you will depart early, in order that you can arrive by daylight at the next bivouac so that you can prepare your dinner.
 As a participant you don’t have to hurry all the time but, you will notice that you won’t be able to have very long breaks during your passage.
 During your daily changing of places we will offer you a variety of outdoor activities which suits the Swedish surroundigs.
 Think of mountainbiking, a canoetrip, fishing, rockclimbing and lorrybiking.